 It’s also certified by NVIDIA as G-SYNC compatible allowing you to use FreeSync with compatible NVIDIA cards without any issues.

-The official G-SYNC compatibility for the AW2720HF was added with the 441.08 drivers, so make sure you have at least that version (or newer) of the drivers installed for the optimal performance.
+The official G-SYNC compatibility for the AW2720HF was added with the 441.08 drivers, so make sure you have at least that version (or newer) of the drivers installed for the best performance.

 As it’s the case with all IPS monitors, some IPS glow is visible, but it’s manageable.